A Survey on Bundle Recommendation: Methods, Applications, and Challenges

-DySR \cite{liu2021dysr}, on the other hand, leverages a GAN-style training strategy to dynamically generate service packages, focusing on the evolution of service representations in a shared semantic space, which is particularly beneficial for addressing cold start challenges and aligning services with user requirements.
+DySR \cite{liu2021dysr}, on the other hand, leverages a GAN-style training strategy to dynamically generate service packages, focusing on the evolution of service representations in a shared semantic space, which helps address cold start challenges and align services with user requirements.

 In the fashion domain, methods like those proposed by Li et al. \cite{li2017mining} and Han et al. \cite{han2017learning} have traditionally treated fashion bundles as sets or ordered sequences, relying on models such as bidirectional LSTMs for generation.
 These methods rely heavily on the order of the outfit items.
 But actually, it is unreasonable to regard an outfit as an ordered sequence, because shuffling items in the outfit should make no difference on its compatibility.
 Recognizing the limitations of these approaches, Chen et al. \cite{POG} introduced POG, an encoder-decoder model that harnesses the power of Transformer architecture to connect user preferences across individual items and outfits, thereby personalizing the fashion outfit generation process.
 Similar to the approach taken by POG, DiFashion \cite{xu2024diffusion} leverages the Transformer architecture's ability to model the relationships between items holistically, and generates outfits by parallel conditional denoising, considering the compatibility and personalization without being constrained by item order.